pascalpdx/brainsilo.org/content/about/teaching.md

 Here are some things to know about being a teacher Chimera:

 - You don't need to have a degree in your area of knowledge (but that's a plus!).
 - We take a percentage of class proceeds for paid classes.
-Usually it is *65% to you and 35% to us*.
-We're open to negotiation and will always take more than that!
+Usually it is *50% to you and 50% to the Chimera*.
 - You *don't need to be a member to teach a class at Chimera*, although members earn more when teaching.
 - Members get a discount on classes.
 - Classes are *open to the public*.